-Digital media are integral to the lives of children and young people, providing rapidly changing opportunities for communication, creativity and participation.
-This has important implications for literacy and learning, prompting urgent questions which need to be addressed.
-How do children learn literacy in the digital age?
-How can we support young people to be authors as well as players of games?
-How do we ensure contemporary teaching of literacy is inclusive and socially just?
+You'll address urgent questions and themes, such as how children learn literacy in the digital age; how we can support young people to be authors as well as players of games; how we ensure that contemporary teaching of literacy is inclusive and socially just.

-The programme is underpinned by research in the area of new and digital literacies and a key feature of the programme is the link to the existing programmes of activity of our ‘Literacies Research Cluster’, with opportunities to participate in current projects, an active reading/viewing group and a seminar programme.
-We are also part of a vibrant network of regional and national organisations who are working with us to provide students with opportunities to engage with new digital tools and resources as they are being designed.
+The course is underpinned by research in the area of new and digital literacies.
+A key feature of the programme is its link to the Literacy Research Cluster, with opportunities to participate in current projects, an active reading/viewing group and a seminar programme.

 Information for international students